gaugefreedom/intelexta/ROADMAP.md

    - How accurate are our nature cost estimates?
    - Can we integrate with actual datacenter energy metrics?
    - How to account for embodied carbon in hardware?
+   - Connect user to Carbon Market for pay back?

 3. **Governance Trade-offs**
    - How to balance control with flexibility?